Written by Ray Robinson, Publisher

 Building a book marketing plan.

 Everyone knows a book won’t sell itself, Right?
 Surprisingly, many authors DON’T fully grasp this fact until it’s too late – and they are disappointed with their sales performance.
-Every book needs some sort of marketing plan – something that sets your expectations and creates achievable goals that you can pursue in an orderly fashion.
+Every book needs some sort of book marketing plan – something that sets your expectations and creates achievable goals that you can pursue in an orderly fashion.

 But, how do you create a marketing plan for your book?
 There is a ton of great free software, and even more that you can spend lots of money on, that all help you create a marketing plan for selling your book.
 However, before you spend a lot of time and money downloading software, open up your trusty word processor and follow me…